kvmper/Syle-OS/README.md

 ### Prerequisites
 Run the `install_tools.sh` script.
 You can do it by going into the directory of that file and running `chmod +x install_tools.sh` and `./install_tools.sh`.
+> Note: Only Arch, Fedora and Debian based distos are supported.
+I'm gonna update the script someday to make it better and support way more distributions.

 To build the system, you need to be in root of the project then run `make build`.
 This will build the object files and the kernel.bin file then combine them into an .iso file, the file is located in /iso/ and you can run it by using `make run`.